bitbender-8/cs-fy-project/README.md

 We are using the Feature Workflow model.
 You can look it up for more info but here are the highlights.

-- We are going to have a main branch that has unbroken code.
+- Our main branch is going to have production-ready code.
-- When working on new features or fixes we will create new branches and merge them back to main once we fix issues.
+- When working on new features we will create new branches and merge them back to main once we fix issues.
+All feature branches must be named as `feature/*`.
+- When we want to make a fix the the main branch we will use hotfix branches that are named as `hotfix/`.

 ### Commit messages